lordryns/DinstinctDb/README.md

  ```

-## Usage

-To interact with the DistinctDb API, use tools like `curl`, Postman, or any HTTP client library in your preferred programming language.
-Simply replace `{item_id}` and `{base_url}` with the appropriate values for your API setup.

 ## Contact
 For questions, feedback, or support, you can reach out to the project owner:

 - Twitter (X): [@lordryns](https://twitter.com/lordryns)